-Best for live performances
+Best for live music (and dancing)

 Touted as the Athens of Cuba, Matanzas is the homeland of some of the country’s most cherished performers, such as Miguel Failde, creator of the cheek-to-cheek danzón (ballroom dance).
 The city is also the birthplace of rumba, an Afro-Cuban dance that 70-year-old music group Muñequitos de Matanzas has promoted worldwide.
 Look out for live music performances held weekly at the Museo Histórico Provincial – Palacio de Junco.

-Local Tip: For travelers looking for a more Cuban Cuba – and not the usual tourist postcard of Varadero – Matanzas offers alluring architecture, featuring neoclassical buildings like the fully restored Teatro Sauto or living antiques like the Museo Farmacéutico, founded as the first of its type in Latin America in 1882.
+Local tip: For travelers looking for a more Cuban Cuba – and not the usual tourist postcard of Varadero – Matanzas offers alluring architecture, featuring neoclassical buildings like the fully restored Teatro Sauto or living antiques like the Museo Farmacéutico, founded as the first of its type in Latin America in 1882.

 Known as the Pearl of the South, Cienfuegos is Cuba’s French-inspired city, founded in 1819 on a beautiful natural bay.
 Deep enough to welcome cruises and mega-yachts, the bay is best enjoyed from Punta Gorda and the nautical centers at Club Cienfuegos and Marlin Marina Cienfuegos.

-Planning Tip: Enjoy a day kayaking, fishing or windsurfing, but make sure you include an excursion to Laguna Guanaroca, Cienfuegos’ natural protected area, for a chance of birdwatching flamingoes and a boat trip on the lake.
+Planning tip: Enjoy a day kayaking, fishing or windsurfing, but make sure you include an excursion to Laguna Guanaroca, Cienfuegos’ natural protected area, for a chance of birdwatching flamingoes and a boat trip on the lake.

 10. Playa Girón

-Best for diving and birdwatching
+Best for swimming, diving and birdwatching

 South of Matanzas province, Playa Girón has one of the country’s best diving sites that isn’t far offshore – no boat required!
 The clear Caribbean waters offer impressive clarity and a colorful variety of marine fauna.
-Go for a refreshing swim at a gorgeous cove at Caleta Buena or look for coral reefs at Punta Perdiz.
+Go for a refreshing swim at a gorgeous cove at Caleta Buena, or look for coral reefs at Punta Perdiz.

-Playa Girón is also one of the best places in Cuba for bird watching because it is part of the Parque Nacional Ciénaga de Zapata, which welcomes about two-thirds of the nearly 350 bird species of Cuba.
+Playa Girón is also one of the best places in Cuba for birdwatching because it is part of the Parque Nacional Ciénaga de Zapata, which welcomes about two-thirds of the nearly 350 bird species of Cuba.

-Planning Tip: On the way from Playa Larga to Playa Girón, make sure you stop at Cueva de Los Peces, one of Cuba’s few cenotes.
+Planning tip: On the way from Playa Larga to Playa Girón, make sure you stop at Cueva de Los Peces, one of Cuba’s few cenotes.